Sichuan (pop 84 million) November 2014

 SICHUAN Southern Autonomous

 Snow blanketed the mountains around the Jiuzhaigou airport.
-I came to this north, central part of Sechuan to see two national parks – Huanglong and Jiuzhalgou.
+I came to this north, central part of Sichuan to see two national parks – Huanglong and Jiuzhalgou.
 Their attraction lies in the fact that they are limestone/karst mountains and the water that flows from them is highly mineralized with calcium compounds.
 When the water flows down the valleys it forms travertine dikes and dams that produce terraces with pools of bright turquoise water.
-The depth of the color is dependent on the depth of the water and reaches an intense blue in the deepest lakes.
+The depth of the colour is dependent on the depth of the water and reaches an intense blue in the deepest lakes.
 Unlike the spectacular blue lakes of the Canadian Rockies (think Lake Louise, Moraine, Peyto or) where the blueness is from glacial flour suspended in the water and thus not clear, here the water is crystal clear.
 You can see to the bottom of every lake with complete clarity.
 The travertine terracing tends to produce many waterfalls in addition to the pools and lakes.

 Travertine is a form of limestone deposited by mineral springs, especially hot springs.
-Travertine exists in white, tan, cream-colored, and even rusty varieties.
+Travertine exists in white, tan, cream-coloured, and even rusty varieties.
 It is formed by a process of rapid precipitation of calcium carbonate from solution in ground and surface waters.
 Supersaturated alkaline waters degas CO2 resulting in an increase in pH.
 Since carbonate solubility decreases with increased pH, precipitation is induced.
 In a limestone cave, it can form stalactites, stalagmites, and other speleothems.
 Macrophytes, bryophytes, algae, cyanobacteria, and other organisms often colonize the surface of travertine and are preserved, giving travertine its distinctive porosity.
 Tufa is similar but softer and extremely porous and forms in ambient-temperature water.
 Some springs have temperatures high enough to exclude organisms and are, in general, less porous than tufa.

 When pure and fine, travertine is white, but often it is brown to yellow due to impurities.

 Travertine is often used as a building material.
-The Romans mined deposits of travertine for building temples, aqueducts, monuments, bath complexes, and amphitheaters such as the Colosseum, the largest building in the world constructed mostly of travertine.
+The Romans mined deposits of travertine for building temples, aqueducts, monuments, bath complexes, and amphitheatres such as the Colosseum, the largest building in the world constructed mostly of travertine.
 Other notable buildings using travertine extensively include the Sacré-Cœur Basilica in Paris and the 20th-century Getty Center in Los Angeles, California, and Shell-Haus in Berlin.
 These latter two used imported travertine from Tivoli and Guidonia in Italy.

 Travertine is one of several natural stones that are used for façades, wall cladding, and flooring especially paving patio and garden paths.
 The relative softness of the stone, combined with its pitted holes and troughs, make travertine flooring difficult to finish and maintain